Ready for the real environment experience?

 - Exercise 1 - Exceptions: Implement exception handling for resource management using a try-catch-block statement

-- Exercise 2 - Exceptional: Implement a subclassed Exception class for customised exception handling
+- Exercise 2 - Exceptional: Implement a subclassed Exception class for customized exception handling

 Note: Each exercise comes with the fully completed solution code when required or assistance is needed.